Billioma/linkedin-skill-assessments-quizzes/react/reactjs-quiz.md

  - [ ] Both are identical and can be used interchangeably.
  - [x] Props are read-only and passed from parent to child, while state is local and managed within the component.
  - [ ]  State is used for passing data between components, while props are only used for local data.

+What is prop drilling in React?
+ Passing data through multiple nested components that do not need it, just to reach the component that requires it.
+ Passing props from parent to child without context.
+ Using hooks like useState to manage props.
+ The process of avoiding Redux in React applications.

+#### Q107.
+What is prop drilling in React?

+ - [x] Passing data through multiple nested components that do not need it, just to reach the component that requires it.
+ - [ ] Passing props from parent to child without context.
+ - [ ] Using hooks like useState to manage props.
+ - [ ] The process of avoiding Redux in React applications.